United Way of the Greenbrier Valley is committed to investing in local programs, producing measurable results.

 What does United Way NOT fund?

 United Way does not allocate funds for an organization's personnel, utilities, rent/mortgage, construction or building projects.
 Organizations that are not considered eligible: cultural institutions, churches, museums, animal welfare agencies, environmental organizations, political organizations and governmental entities.
 Additionally, a program must be functional for two years showing proven measurable outcomes to be considered for United Way funding.

 Should I still apply if we have not been previously funded or currently funded by United Way?

 YES!
-We encourgae all to apply so long as the project/program/service aligns with United Way's mission.
-Making application does not guarantee funding, however.
+We encourage all to apply so long as the project/program/service aligns with United Way's mission.
+However, submitting an application does not guarantee funding.

 How does organizational size affect the ability to compete?